 An SMSF can be a tax-effective vehicle within which to hold property.
 This is because the government wants to encourage people to invest and create wealth to allow them to retire comfortably (and not rely so heavily on a government pension).
 An SMSF is taxed at a reduced rate which is beneficial if you use it to purchase an investment property.
 There is also no tax payable on rental income or capital gains on your SMSF property after retirement so it might be a good option to boost your retirement fund.

 When it comes down to it, there is no one-size-fits-all when it comes to an ownership structure.
-The range of considerations and complexities will differ from one person to the next, so it’s paramount that you seek financial advice about which structures and options work best for your circumstances.
+The range of considerations and complexities will differ from one person to the next, so it’s paramount that you speak with a financial advisor about which structures and options work best for your circumstances.
 A well-thought-out property strategy combined with the right ownership structure should ultimately help you reduce your tax liability while also helping you build wealth.
 If you’re considering investing in property for the first time, or adding another property to a budding portfolio, get in touch for a no-obligation, free meeting.